7 items found.

-Denim is traditionally made out of cotton and is a type of twill.
-Denim fabric is made using dyed warp threads, (vertical thread) usually in the an indigo colour, while the weft threads (horizontal threads) were left undyed.
-This is why the inside of jeans and other denim products often have a much lighter appearance on the inside, this use of two different colour threads gives denim its distinct fading quality as it wears.
-The name denim derived from the french town where is was first produces Nimes, 'de nimes'.
-Denim is extremely hardwearding and perhaps one of the most widely used and fashionable dressmaking fabrics around.
+Denim fabric is made using dyed warp threads, (vertical thread), usually in the an indigo colour, while the weft threads (horizontal threads) were left undyed.
+This is why the inside of jeans and other denim products often have a much lighter appearance on the inside.
+This use of two different colour threads gives denim its distinct fading quality as it wears.